 The clinical stage is used in making treatment decisions, but may underestimate the extent of cancer development and spread.
 The pathological stage is more accurate in making a prognosis and indicating the need for further treatment.
 However, it can be determined only with patients who have had a radical prostatectomy.

-- T1Refers to a tumor that is not felt during a digital rectal exam.
-T1a (5 percent or less of specimen involved in tumor) and T1b (more than 5 percent tumor involved) describe cancers found incidentally during a TURP, or transurethral resection of the prostate, a surgical procedure done to relieve symptoms of benign prostatic hyperplasia, where examination of the removed prostate tissue reveals cancer.
-T1c cancers are those detected by PSA only and which are then diagnosed with a biopsy.
+- T1T1 refers to a tumor that is not felt during a digital rectal exam or seen on imaging.
+T1a and T1b describe cancers found incidentally during a surgical procedure done to relieve symptoms of benign prostatic hyperplasia.
+T1c cancers are those detected by an elevated PSA only.
+T1c is now the most common stage for newly diagnosed men.

 - N0Means the cancer has not spread to any lymph nodes